 Cat.
 I This course introduces students of different technical disciplines to analytical methods and techniques to address problems of fire, explosions, or hazardous incidents.
 Emphasis will be placed on understanding the physical concepts of the problem and their interactions.
 Quantification will adapt existing procedures to appropriate levels of theoretical and empirical methods in the field of fire science and engineering.
 Computer applications will be incorporated.
 Recommended background: mathematics through differential equations; engineering science; fluid mechanics.

-Cat.
-I This course introduces principles and applications of building fire safety design.
+This course introduces principles and applications of building fire safety design.
 Topics include the interaction between fire, the building, and building occupants; systems that are used to detect, suppress, and control the spread of fire; and systems that facilitate the safe evacuation of occupants during fire.
 Building code requirements and engineering methods for analysis and design of building fire safety systems will be explored.
 Recommended background: Thermodynamics.
-This course will be offered in 2012-13.

 Modeling of compartment fire behavior is studied through the use and application of two types of models: zone and field.
 The zone model studied is CFAST.
 The field model studied is FDS.
 Focus on in-depth understanding of each of these models is the primary objective in terms of needed input, equations solved, interpretation of output and limitations.
 Additional fundamental understanding of fire models is gained via a student developed model.
 A working student model is required for successful completion of the course.
 Basic computational ability is assumed.
 Basic numerical methods are used and can be learned during the course via independent study.
 (Prerequisite: FPE 521 or permission of the instructor.)